roliestpoliest/music_library/README.md

 # Project Document

-## Types of data that can be added, modified, and edited
+## Types of data that can be added, modified, and deleted

 * Albums
 * Songs